ayush-ac7/University-website/README.md

 * Planning and Design: Analyzing requirements, creating wireframes, and designing the overall website structure and layout.

-* Component Development: Implementing reusable React components for various sections of the website such as header, footer, navigation, etc.
+* Component Development: Implementing reusable React components for various sections of the website such as header, navigation, titles, buttons etc.

 * Styling and Responsiveness: Styling the website using CSS frameworks and ensuring responsiveness across different screen sizes.